 When the trust agreement is executed and the trustee deed recorded, the world will no longer recognize you as the owner of the property.
 In addition, since the trust agreement remains private (in your file cabinet at home), no one need ever know that you retain an interest in the property.
 The public records will not reveal this information.

 Litigators are generally not interested in suing people who have no assets.
 One of the easiest ways to determine whether or not someone has “deep pockets” is to search the public records for real estate holdings.
 For the successful real estate investor, the results of this search could paint a big fat bull’s eye on their backs.
-A land trust is a powerful privacy tool to ensure that a litigator’s search for deep pockets comes up empty.
+Whereas a land trust is not a true asset protection trust, it is a powerful privacy tool to ensure that a litigator’s search for deep pockets comes up empty.

 First, remember, a land trust is a privacy device, and not a corporate entity.
 Accordingly, land trusts do not enjoy the liability protections that corporations or limited liability companies may enjoy.
 If someone slips and falls on the property, the beneficiary can be held liable.
 That is why we establish a corporation, LLC or limited partnership to stand in as beneficiary.